vitor0p9f/dockerized-dev-environment/README.md

       		printf "  run\t\tRun the environment and bind the current working directory with container's home directory\n"

-      		printf "  build\t\tForce the build the container\n"
+      		printf "  build\t\tForce the build of the container\n"

       		printf "  stop\t\tStop the container and the Docker's daemon\n"